 Who Performs Laparoscopic Gallbladder Removal?

 Laparoscopic surgeries should be performed by a experienced surgeon trained in minimally invasive surgical procedures.
 Laparoscopic surgeons should be familiar with a variety of procedures utilizing laparoscopic technique and equipment in his or her field of study or specialty.
-Surgeons who perform laparoscopic surgeries should be board-eligible or certified practicing surgeons, Residents or Fellows in accredited programs including gynecology, urology, and oncology, or are board eligible and certified practicing gynecologists, urologists, or other physicians who engage in and perform laparoscopic procedures.
+Surgeons who perform laparoscopic surgeries should be board-eligible or certified practicing surgeons, Residents or Fellows in accredited programs including gynecology, urology, and oncology, or are board-eligible and certified in practicing gynecologists, urologists, or other physicians who engage in and perform laparoscopic procedures.